|

 Cut a hole large enough for ping pong ball to fit through easily in the top of the box

-Enough mouse traps to fill the bottom of the box (I used 18-20, but the demo shown here is on a larger scale and uses 85-100 traps)
+Enough mouse traps to fill the bottom of the box (I used 18-20, but the demo shown here is on

 A ping pong ball for each mouse trap, plus a few extras